yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/readme.md

 - IT administrators managing macOS devices with Intune and planning to deploy MDE.
 - Anyone looking to reduce manual configuration in Intune by using the Graph API.

-## Prerequisties
-We will cover this details at next section
-- A macOS device meeting the minimum OS requirements.
-- Network connectivity as required by Intune and MDE.
-- Appropriate Microsoft licenses for Intune and MDE.
-- Access to the Intune portal, Defender portal, and Graph API.

 ## High level steps
 The table below outlines the key steps for deploying MDE on macOS using Intune.
 Click each link for detailed instructions: